 As I am writing this, one of my two rabbits is missing.
 I was hoping that it’s just the usual stunt that she has been pulling off lately or maybe that she’s about to have her young ones (I haven’t seen her in month) but I am beginning to think she’s been eaten by dogs.
 I am still hoping that she will come back though.

-Here's a quick guide to raising rabbits (based on what I have learnt)
+Here’s a quick guide to raising rabbits (based on what I have learned)

 *Have a good pen before you get your stock of rabbits